 Economic Risk Tolerance: How much risk do the client's economic situation and aspirations allow?

 We email our clients periodically to determine if anything in their financial profile has changed that may affect their risk tolerance.
 We allow clients to adjust their assigned risk score, in the event they want a more or less conservative allocation based on their individual circumstances.

 05 Monitor and periodically rebalance your portfolio

 Some investments go up, while others go down.
 Over time, your portfolio will drift from your target mix of in-vestments.
-If an asset class drifts more than 12% from your target position, we will reset your asset mix to keep your portfolio balanced.
+If an asset class drifts more than 12% from your target position, we will request to reset your asset mix to keep your portfolio balanced.
 By selling some of your investments that are up and buying some that are down, you smooth the impact of market movements.
 This systematic approach to investing keeps you on track in the best of times and the worst of times.
 This is investing on autopilot.
 To learn more about investing, please visit www.sarwa.co/blog for videos and educational blogs.

 Sarwa's Investment Methodology.